codesphere-community/templates/Umami/README.md

 Also, If the restart fails in the future, Follow step 9, then directly go to the Run section, and then click the "Run" button.

+Here's the tutorial if you help with the installation: https://www.youtube.com/watch?v=DpkkjibjPpo

 ## Steps for adding Umami to your website.
 1. Login with the credentials (if unchanged, follow step 12's credentials)
 2. Click on "Settings" on the header.